gowriekaran/BannerTools/README.md

 - Screenshot
 - Show me everything (Reveal everything)
 - Timer (On-screen timer)
+- Override (run on every page, even if adcontainer is not present)

 _Click on the MH Logo 3 times and you'll see more options.
 (Reset plugin and Option to hide replay button)_